 Projects We Support

 - Academic Integrity Awareness - An awareness campaign held annually in early October, including workshops on how to cite.

 - Group Study Rooms - Students can book group study rooms for seven different locations.

-- Public Class Pages (Open CourseWare) - This website helps you to find class materials that instructors have chosen to share publically through the U of S Course Tools.
-Instructors can find directions (coming soon ) on how to share their materials on the U of S Course Tools Help page.
+- Public Class Pages (Open CourseWare) - This website helps you to find class materials that instructors have chosen to share publicly through the U of S Course Tools.
+Instructors can find directions on how to share their materials by watching this video.

 - Research Paper Planner - The research paper planner provides resources and helpful tips to guide you through the research and writing process.
 To start, simply enter the dates that you plan to work on your paper.